 At the end of each month change the produce around so what needs to be eaten is always at chest height.
 Place red stickers on the currently to be used shelf – say so kids and guests asked to fetch something know where to look.

-If your home has wooden exposed beams it is easy to install some heavy duty hooks and hang up attractive baskets with lids into which you have stored extra pillows and sleeping bags – the kind of things you only need when guests arrive or when you go camping
+If your home has wooden exposed beams, it is easy to install some heavy duty hooks and hang up attractive baskets with lids into which you have stored extra pillows and sleeping bags – the kind of things you only need when guests arrive or when you go camping

 To complete the organization make a wall mounted organizer with fabric pockets into which pens, pencils and various stationery items can be placed within easy reach from your narrow desk.
 Even the printer can be mounted on a metal wall bracket to give you more space.

 If the garage strong enough supports then install a rail on the ceiling into which you can slide storage boxes.
 Suspended above the floor they give so much more floor space.

-Box type tool cabinets on walls that fold out with storage space for screwdrivers, spanners etc. on the inside of the door enable everything to be seen at a glance.
+Box-type tool cabinets on walls that fold out with storage space for screwdrivers, spanners etc. on the inside of the door enable everything to be seen at a glance.

 Install mounting fixtures for bicycles on the wall so they stay out of the way.
 In fact bicycles can make an attractive display in a bedroom too if they are wall mounted, and there is a mural in the background that sets the bicycle into the scene.

 Use all available space – working from the lowest area at the edge with space for pull out storage totes on shelves (you need the totes to keep out the dust) then working to the higher shelves towards the middle of the space.

 The cupboards won’t be in daily use so couches can be placed in front of them and being narrow they don’t take up too much basement room and can span one whole wall from floor to roof. giving loads of storage space.

 For a coffee table make a plywood box that can be given a suitable painted finish or covered in fabric and can simply be set over stacks of water bricks or food storage containers.

+Couches can have pull out drawers for storage.
 Beds should have pull out drawers for storage.
 If not they can be raised slightly higher so totes can be stored underneath.